 - Establish a relationship of trust

+In order to have any successful candid conversation, there must be mutual trust.
 The journey should begin in all cases by establishing trust.

 - Have the employee’s best interest at heart

 Note, if you don’t start with believing it yourself, you’ll not be able to convince them.
 Once you are sure you have their best interest at heart, you can start to ensure they also recognize that.